Mon Roi: Plot

 Tony begins to take medication in order to cope with her depression over her marriage.
 She begins to increase her dosage until she finally attempts suicide by taking all her pills.
-After her suicide attempt Tony finally decides to divorce Georgio but he refuses, especially after she tells him that he will only be able to see his son every other weekend.
+After her suicide attempt, Tony finally decides to divorce Georgio, but he refuses, especially after she tells him that he will only be able to see his son every other weekend.
 He threatens her by saying that he'll bring up her suicide attempt and her depression during her pregnancy in order to keep custody of their son to himself.
 Nevertheless, the two have an amicable divorce and continue to sleep together from time to time.
-While attending therapy Georgio apologizes to Tony for hurting her.
+While attending therapy, Georgio apologizes to Tony for hurting her.
 The two take Sinbad on vacation together.
-Tony gets a high publicity case defending a murderer and she realizes that Georgio is not happy for her despite explaining to him that the case will make her career.
-Busy with her case, Tony is surprised by Georgio at her office one day who tells her he is afraid of losing her and that soon it will be their ten-year anniversary.
+Tony gets a high-publicity case defending a murderer and she realizes that Georgio is not happy for her despite explaining to him that the case will make her career.
+Busy with her case, Tony is surprised by Georgio at her office one day.
+He tells her he is afraid of losing her and that soon it will be their ten-year anniversary.
 He threatens her with physical violence.
 She tells him that he already lost her a long time ago, and that physical violence could not be worse than the emotional violence he has put her through.